Harrogate Town 2 Wrexham 2: Rousing fightback earns Sulphurites a point

 But, having carried very little attacking threat up until that point, Harrogate got themselves back into the contest on the stroke of half-time.

-A bouncing ball sat up nicely for Cornelius just outside the Wrexham penalty area, and the Scotsman calmly directed a precise low finish beyond the motionless Okonkwo.
+A bouncing ball sat up nicely for Jack Muldoon just inside the Wrexham penalty area, and his lay-off was calmly stroked beyond the motionless Okonkwo by Cornelius.

 And the first-half action was not finished there, the men from North Wales almost restoring their two-goal cushion in the seventh minute of stoppage-time when George Evans’ sweetly-struck, 25-yard piledriver thudded back off the frame of the Town goal.